Air Conditioning Options for Older Homes

 1. Central Air Conditioning

-A central air conditioner can keep your home cool throughout the hot summer months.
+A central air conditioner can keep your older home cool throughout the hot summer months.
 It requires the installation of an evaporator, compressor, and condenser.
 It cools the air inside and sends the heat outside.
 Ductwork, installed in the walls and ceilings, distributes the air throughout the home.
 A central thermostat controls the temperature and fan.

 One considerable challenge with putting central air conditioning in an older home is installing the ductwork.
 Older homes weren't built with ductwork included.
 That means the ductwork must be retrofitted into the unique floor plan.